OSGeo/PROJ/docs/source/usage/ellipsoids.rst

 If :option:`+R` is given as size parameter, any shape and spherification parameters given are ignored.

+.. _ellipsoid_definitions:

-Local ellipsoid examples
+Built-in ellipsoid definitions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-.. _ellipsoid_local_examples:

 The ``ellps=xxx`` parameter provides both size and shape for a number of built-in ellipsoid definitions.